 P.S If you're looking to make more healthy changes (and still want to live your life), have a read with Food Swapping is a way of life or Infused Water is a vibe.

 Cheese and wine go together like pancakes and Saturday mornings.
 It’s truly one of life’s greatest pleasures especially coming from a city like Cape Town which offers top class, home produced varieties of both.
-I'm not saying I'm obsessed but when someone pairs a mild cheddar with a Shiraz, I might have to take deep breaths and count to ten.
+I'm not saying I'm obsessed but when someone pairs a mild cheddar with a Shiraz, its like girl, you're cancelled.
 In any case, I've rounded up some of my favourite options for a delicious DIY wine pairing menu so enjoy and if you have any standout pairings, let me know!

-There are many mouthwatering varieties of cheeses, usually I choose these first and then select the wine accordingly.
+There are many delicious varieties of cheeses, usually I choose these first and then select the wine accordingly.